Image via Canva

 — Quincy Massachusetts News by Quincy Quarry News – News, Opinion and Commentary

-The week past was pretty much paint drying time.
+The week past was pretty much watching paint dry time.

 Why so?

-Not all that much breaking badly bad news© in Quincy.
+Not all that much breaking badly bad news© in Quincy for a change.

 Relative quietude notwithstanding, Quincy Quarry News’ quants for the second year in a row have been burning midnight oil while running the paucity of numbers provided by the Koch Maladministration so as to endeavor to project what local homeowners should expect in the way of property tax bill increases come Calendar Year 2025.